samsquire/ideas2/README.md

 # 11. Additive GUIs

 GUIs can be declarative.
 GUIs can be represented as a commutative set of statements.
 In the form of `widgetA leftOf widgetB`.
 Represent the commands that generate GUIs as a monotonically increasing set of statements about the GUI and declaratively render a GUI based on propositions of widgets in relationship to one another.
 Has the property of being able to extend existing GUIs by simply making more statements.
-See http://github.com/samsquire/additive-guis Imagine if a set of tweets could render a GUI.
+See [additive guis](http://github.com/samsquire/additive-guis) Imagine if a set of tweets could render a GUI.

 # 12. Recommended music for webpage